EnochHe1/Dice-Game/README.md

 ## Controls

-Each player must simply click their respective ```Roll``` button to roll their dice and add to their score.
+Each player must simply click their respective ```Roll!``` button to roll their dice and add to their score.